 "The Real Affordable Care Act"

-1. In lieu of the ACA, employers would provide healthcare coverage for their employees who work a minimum of 25 hours per week and for their dependents as well.
+1. In lieu of ACA, employers may opt to provide healthcare coverage for their employees who work a minimum of 25 hours per week.
+Employers may also decide to provide health coverage for dependents as well.